nreualuhs/BLVSE-Platform/README.md

 **components** : Contains the ***datatable*** folder and the ***ui*** folder.
 - ***datatable*** : Contains the “data” portion of the datatable.
 This allows items to be searchable and the table to be manipulated.
 I recommend spending time to understand this, as you’ll have to work here to add features (like tagging items).
 > ⚠️ It might say “Payment” in some areas, feel free to change this, it’s just leftover from when I imported the table and didn’t change the original type name for the item.

+> ⚠️ You'll also notice that some functions of the normal shadcn component are missing.
+I just determined that they were not needed and deleted them.
+If you find them necessary, you may reinclude them.
+Same for the NavBar.
 - ***ui*** : The UI of the items.
 Navbar and the HTML of the datatable are here.
 More understandable.
 Come here to do any CSS styling.

 **lib** : Contains a utils.ts file.
 Nothing important to note about this currently.